MeganYamamoto/MeganYamamoto.github.io/essays/The-Reason-Why.md

 Going to college, I aimed to find a study that is both interesting and challenging to me.
 I began my journey hoping to find a career in STEM, however, I wasn’t sure in which specific study I wanted to get my degree.

-My first experience with programming was through a class called Programming for Engineers.
+My first experience with programming was through a class called "Programming for Engineers".
 The class had focused on the programming language C. Although it is a class intended for students to learn without prior knowledge or experience, I felt that the teaching structure did not allow for my potential as a beginner to be reached.

 Before taking that class, I had focused on the math and chemistry aspect of STEM, but not the computer science part of it.
 While my first experience with programming may have not been the greatest, I found it interesting and thought I would give it another try.